JeffreySarnoff/InfinityInts.jl/README.md

 end
 ```
 While the actual implementation uses a different approach, it is useful to think of this as described.
+> Internally, each _Inf+Int32_ value is a struct with supertype `Signed`.
+> The actual values are stored as `Float64s`
+     - this simplifies the development of the code from the design
+     - performance is improved by limiting finite numbers to the `Int32s`.
+     -

 ## Supported operations